cmpt231-16fa/midterm/index.md

     in the output is the oldest friend for the i-th user in the input.

-    Discuss how you might **design** such a function, and what its asymptotic **running time** would be.
+    Discuss how you might **design** such a function, and what its **asymptotic complexity** would be, as a function of n.
     Is it linear, quadratic, exponential, or other?

-  + d. *(1pt)* What's **different** about the situations in parts (b) and (c) that explains their different asymptotic running times?
+  + d. *(1pt)* What's **different** about the situations in parts (b) and (c) that explains their different asymptotic complexities?